redactlabs/ccdc/README.md

 # Competition Format

-This is a quick breakdown of the competition.
+This is a detailed breakdown of the competition.

 ## Each College/University that competes on their own Blue Team.
 - Blue Teams are purely defensive and the core objects is maintaining